Program

 • Ecology and the environment

-This program encourages collaboration with other colleges in our university such as the Western College of Veterinary Medicine, the College of Medicine, or the College of Agriculture and Bioresources.
-We also have close connections with government institutions located on campus such as the Prairie and Northern Wildlife Centre and the Plant Biotechnology Institute.
-At the University of Saskatchewan, you will have the opportunity to both access world class research facilities and engage with local communities when conducting your research.
+The program supports collaboration across the university, including work with the Western College of Veterinary Medicine, the College of Medicine, and the College of Agriculture and Bioresources.
+It also benefits from strong connections with on‑campus government institutions such as the Prairie and Northern Wildlife Research Centre and the Plant Biotechnology Institute.
+At the University of Saskatchewan, students can use world‑class research facilities and take part in projects that connect them with local communities.

 Research supervisors